PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_2.md

-The issue with the buggy function is that it is trying to perform operations involving timedelta and NaTType which is resulting in the TypeError.
-To fix the function, we need to handle the case where the right operand is a Series of type 'timedelta64[ns]' separately.
+The root cause of the issue is that the operation between a DataFrame and a Series containing 'NaT' values is not being handled appropriately, resulting in a TypeError due to unsupported operand types.

+To address this issue, we can modify the logic within the `dispatch_to_series` function to handle the presence of 'NaT' values appropriately when performing element-wise operations between DataFrame and Series.

-Here is the corrected version of the function:
+Here is the corrected version of the `dispatch_to_series` function:

 ```python
 def dispatch_to_series(left, right, func, str_rep=None, axis=None):